jameshfisher/jameshfisher.com/_posts/2017-01-02-c-bitfields-masks.md

 ---
-title: C bitfields using masks
+title: "How do I pack bits in C?
+(An answer using masks)"
 ---

 An exercise in packing information into bits instead of bytes.